 Quilted Jacket Materials

-I used beige linen for the primary material, and the contrasting fabrics are blue floral cotton and an old blue & white striped shirt that I found in a thrift shop for $2.
+I used beige linen as the primary material, with contrasting fabrics including blue floral cotton and a blue and white striped cotton shirt that I found at a thrift shop for $2.

 I lined my quilted jacket with hand-dyed linen.
 I created a soy milk mordant to soak my linen fabric before naturally dyeing it with avocado pips and skin.